ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 Section 4: Saving your Playbook
 ===============================

-Now that you’ve completed writing your playbook, it would be a shame not to keep it.
-Click `File > Save` from the menu.

-And that should do it.
 You should now have a fully written playbook called `install_iis.yml`.

 But wait!!!
 We haven’t committed our changes from our **local** copy to